Korean Cushion Foundation Shade Guide for Online Shoppers

 FAQ

-How do I know if I should choose shade 21 or 23?
+How do I know if shade 21 or 23 is better for me?

 Are Korean cushion foundations always lighter than Western foundations?